waxelfish/webpage-challenge/README.md

 Alternatively, if not previously defined, `terraform plan|apply` will prompt for both before running.

-Note: The GCP credentials file must be in valid JSON format, generated and downloaded in the GCP console.
+Note: The GCP credentials file must be in valid JSON format, generated in the GCP console and downloaded to the local system.

 ## Initialization